Dollar coin (United States)

-The dollar coin is a United States coin with a face value of one United States dollar.
-Dollar coins have been minted in the United States in gold, silver, and base metal versions.
-Dollar coins were first minted in the United States in 1794.
+The dollar coin is a United States coin with a face value of one dollar.
+Dollar coins have been minted in the U.S. in silver, gold, and base metal versions.
+Dollar coins have almost never been popular in circulation since their inception.
+Despite efforts by the U.S. government to promote their use to save the cost of printing one-dollar bills, modern coins are seldom seen in circulation, since most Americans prefer to use paper bills.